WyattSP/Wyatt-Petryshen/research.md

 My research aims at exploring the drivers of diversity in both modern and ancient marine ecosystems.

-During the duration of my Master's degree I investigated the evolution of the conodont genus *Sweetognathus*.
+During the duration of my master's degree I investigated the evolution of the conodont genus *Sweetognathus*.

 My current research is exploring the ultrastructure in conodont P1 elements related to dietary constraints, as well as looking at overall controls on conodont diversity during the Permian.